Economic entomology

 Economic entomology is a field of entomology, which involves the study of insects that benefit or harm humans, domestic animals, and crops.
 Insects that pose disadvantages are considered pests.
 Some species can cause indirect damage by spreading diseases, and these are termed as disease vectors.
 Those that are beneficial include those that are reared for food such as honey, substances such as lac or pigments, and for their role in pollinating crops and controlling pests.

-The Journal of Economic Entomology, published by the Entomological Society of America, described itself in 2017 as the "most-cited entomological journal".

 History

 In the 18th century many works were published on agriculture.
 Many contained accounts of pest insects.
 In France Claude Sionnest (1749–1820) was a notable figure.

 19th century

 In Britain, John Curtis wrote the influential 1860 treatise Farm Insects, dealing with the insect pests of corn, roots, grass and stored grain.
 Fruit and pests were described by authors such as Saunders, Joseph Albert Lintner, Eleanor Anne Ormerod, Charles Valentine Riley, Mark Vernon Slingerland in America and Canada.
 The pioneers in Europe were Ernst Ludwig Taschenberg, Sven Lampa (1839–1914), Enzio Reuter (1867–1951) and Vincenze Kollar.
 Charles French (1842–1933), Walter Wilson Froggatt (1858–1937) and Henry Tryon (1856–1943) pioneered in Australia.